Loans of love: how to borrow from family and friends

 Unfortunately, so are disagreements about them.

 Unpaid or disputed loans can negatively affect relationships and, sometimes, even sever ties forever.

 Yet we keep making them.
-According to Scottish Widows research from March 2012, the number of these loans has increased 31% in the past five years.
+According to Scottish Widows' research, the number of these loans increased by 31% between 2007 and 2012.